TABLE Tantrix Tournament Rules – 2007 British Open version

 5. Names, colours and other details known before the game starts should be filled in on the score sheet.
 To aid accurate input of results, the player on the left on the fixture list should be written on the left on the score sheet.

 6. Each player takes one tile at random from the bag.
 The player with the higher-numbered tile will move first.
-These two tiles are then replaced and the bag is shaken to mix the tiles again by the player not moving first.
+These two tiles are then replaced and the player not moving first shakes the bag to mix the tiles again.

 7. Each player then takes their six starting tiles at random from the bag and places all of their starting tiles face up in front of them.
 If the game is not going to start immediately, tiles should be face down until both players are ready.